Sweet Viburnum Hedge

 Depending on your tastes, there are a variety of hedging plants to choose from...but if you’re looking for a screen quick-smart, then you’ll need to look for faster growing options.

 Plus, when ‘Naked Garden Day’ rolls around (Labour Weekend – mark it in your calendar, folks!), you’ll need to be prepared.
-Your neighbours may not be as enthusiastic about this occasion as you are, so help save them the embarrassment of seeing you completely starkers.
-We’ve got you ‘covered’.
+Your neighbours may not be as enthusiastic about this occasion as you, so a hedge might avoid some awkwardness next time you invite them over for a BBQ.

 1. Sweet Viburnum: